datacarpentry/image-processing/episodes/04-drawing.md

 ~~~
 {: .language-python}

-As before, we first import the `v3` submodule of `imageio` (`imageio.v3`).
-We also import the NumPy library, which we need to create the initial mask
-image.
-Then, we import the `draw` submodule of `skimage`.
 We load and display the initial image in the same way we have done before.

 NumPy allows indexing of images/arrays with "boolean" arrays of the same size.